KRM7/gapp/docs/genetic-operators.md

 };
 ```

-There are a few things that should be kept in mind for the implementations
+There are a couple of things that should be kept in mind when implementing these operators
-of these operators regardless of how they are defined:
+regardless of how they are defined:

- - The crossover implementation shouldn't take the crossover rate into account.
+ - The crossover implementation should just perform the crossover operation without
-   This is done elsewhere.
+   taking the crossover rate into account.
+Handling the crossover rate is done elsewhere.
- - The mutation implementation must take the mutation rate into account, as how
+ - The mutation implementation must take the mutation rate into account, as the
-   the mutation rate is interpreted depends on the specific mutation method.
+   interpretation of the mutation rate depends on the specific mutation method
+   (i.e. it could either be a per-gene or per-chromosome probability).
- - The mutation modifies the `chrom` parameter, and does not return anything.
+ - The mutation modifies the `chromosome` parameter directly, and does not return anything.
  - The implementations should be thread-safe.
+It can be assumed that the mutation operator
+   has exclusive access to its `chromosome` parameter.

 ------------------------------------------------------------------------------------------------